 I did a couple of strokes of breaststroke to get my bearings and felt a stinging sensation in my foot.
 I put my face back in the water and realised that I had swum into a smack of moon jellyfish 🙁 They were quite small (7-8cm diameter) and very pretty, but I didn’t want to touch any more of them.

 There were some very large waves, which made sighting hard and my stroke became quite erratic.
 I was really glad when we finally rounded the corner and I could see the long harbour wall along the side of the Mount.
 I managed to catch up with a group of three local swimmers and although I thought I could pass them, I decided to save some energy and draft them for a bit.
 The sea is much deeper on this side of the mount, and although there was still quite a lot of seaweed it wasn’t possible to see the bottom.
 There was a schooner anchored just off the mount, which was interesting to see.

 We had been told to head back to the slipway to finish the swim, but high tide was at 7pm and so it was really hard to see the slipway, so I decided to follow the others… But then I realised that their sighting was worse than mine, so I struck out on my own.
 After a few minutes, a kayaker pointed out to the others that they were going in the wrong direction, so they started following me.

 Soon we could hear the cheers of the supporters on the slipway and beach wall.
 I got out of the water in 57 minutes and was handed a medal by a young lad, before collecting a bottle of water and a delicious Philps pasty – why aren’t pasties given out at the end of every race?!

-I really enjoyed this event and would strongly recommend it to others.
+I really enjoyed the St. Michael’s Mount Swim and would strongly recommend it to others.